 Jarvis Golden Prolific

-86 to 120 days — The plants are relatively short compared to other field corn varieties, averaging about six to eight feet in height producing two good, large ears per stalk; sometimes more under favorable growing conditions.
+86 to 120 days — The stalks of 'Jarvis Golden Prolific' yellow dent corn are relatively short compared to other field corn varieties, averaging about six to eight feet in height producing two good, large ears per stalk; sometimes more under favorable growing conditions.
 The ears reach seven to ten inches long, with twelve to fourteen rows of medium sized, bright golden yellow kernels on a small white cob.
 Has a good tight shuck that aids against attacks from earworms.
-Shows good drought resistance.
+Exhibits a good resistance to drought.